-Representative democracies are best defined as party democracies.
-Party systems are analyzed on the Left-Right continuum.
-Or, in Thomassen’s words: “a basic condition for party democracy is that their party preferences are manifested and represented on one ideological axis״.
-This is the right-left axis that proved throughout the years resilient to the rise of new political issues and flexible enough to become relevant time and again .
-In most western democracies, the main ideological controversy is on the politics/economics axis – between neoliberalism and social democracy.
-The wide convention about Israeli politics is that the dominant Left-Right axis is security positions, and after the 1967 war, and in the aftermath of the power turn-over from Labor to Likud in 1977, the dominant Left-Right axis was encapsulated in regard to the Israeli-Palestinian conflict: for two-states solution or against it.
-While the socio-economic axis is negligible in its influence on Israeli party politics, the other ideological dimension crucial for understanding Israeli politics is religion/state relationships.
-The religious and ultraorthodox parties were careful not to align themselves on the conflict with the Palestinians.
-Rather, the religious parties focused on state-religion relations and as long as their demands on this axis were fulfilled – they could go with either left or right coalitions .
-Religious parties are hence portrayed as pivot parties – that could go with both Left and Right coalitions.
-It is my contention that these conventions have thoroughly changed under Netanyahu’s governments: that the defining ideological axis in Israeli politics is collective identity: Jewish vs. Democratic; that the religious parties have went through an ideologization process which places them at the extreme right, a process encapsulated by Bibi’s phrase ‘natural partners’; and that Netanyahu radicalized the position of the Right from being national and liberal to being neo-conservative and anti-liberal, hence changing the positions on the ideological axis of Israeli politics.
+Representative democracies are best defined as party democracies, and party systems are analyzed on the left-right continuum.
+In Thomassen’s words, “A basic condition for party democracy is that their party preferences are manifested and represented on one ideological axis.”
+The left-right axis proved resilient throughout the years; as new political issues arose, it was flexible enough to become relevant time and again .
+In most Western democracies, the main ideological controversy is on the political-economic axis – between neoliberalism and social democracy.
+The widely accepted convention about Israeli politics is that the dominant left-right axis expresses the range of views on security matters, and that after the 1967 war, and in the wake of the transition in power from Labor to Likud in 1977, the dominant left-right axis is encapsulated in regard to the Israeli-Palestinian conflict: for or against a two-state solution.
+While the socio-economic axis has negligible influence on Israeli party politics, the other ideological dimension crucial for understanding Israeli politics is the relationship between religion and the state.
+The religious and ultra-Orthodox parties were careful not to align themselves on the conflict with the Palestinians.
+Rather, the religious parties focused on state-religion relations and as long as their demands on this axis were fulfilled, they could join coalitions led by either the left or the right.
+Religious parties are hence portrayed as pivot parties.
+It is my contention that these conventions have thoroughly changed under Netanyahu’s governments: The defining ideological axis in Israeli politics is now collective identity – Jewish vs. democratic; the religious parties have undergone an ideologization process that places them at the extreme right, a process reflected in Bibi’s phrase “natural partners”; and Netanyahu has radically transformed the right from national and liberal to neo-conservative and anti-liberal, hence changing the right’s position on the ideological axis of Israeli politics.

-Five historical junctions typify the last decade and a half of politics of identity of the transforming Israeli party system, which materialized eventually in constituting the National law and polarizing the polity.
+Five historical junctions typify the last decade and a half of identity politics that has transformed the Israeli party system, culminating in the Nation-State Law and polarizing the polity.

 The People Demand Social Justice: The New Israelis